cal-itp/data-infra/kubernetes/README.md

     kubectl apply -k kubernetes/system
     ```

-# JupyterHub
+## JupyterHub

+JupyterHub is a good example of an application using a Helm chart that is ultimately exposed to the outside internet for user access.
 In general, any non-secret changes to the chart can be accomplished by modifying the chart's `values.yaml` and running the `invoke release` specific to JupyterHub.
 ```
 poetry run invoke release -f channels/prod.yaml --app=jupyterhub
 ```

-## Secrets
+### Secrets
 Because we use [Github OAuth](https://zero-to-jupyterhub.readthedocs.io/en/latest/administrator/authentication.html?highlight=oauth#github) for user authentication in JupyterHub, we have to provide a client-id and client-secret to the JupyterHub Helm chart.
 Here is what the full configuration for the GitHub OAuth in our JupyterHub Helm chart's `values.yaml` might look like:

 ```yaml